MolecularAI/REINVENT4/README.md

 ------------

 REINVENT is being developed on and for Linux but is also known to work on MacOSX.
-Windows is not directly supported but so far we know that the software works on the CPU.
+Windows is not directly supported but so far we know that all run modes work on the CPU.

 The code is written in Python 3 (>= 3.10).
 The list of dependencies can be found in the repository (see also Installation below).

 A GPU is not strictly necessary but strongly recommended for performance reasons especially for transfer learning/model training.
+It should be noted that reinforcement learning (RL) requires the computation of scores.
+Most scoring components run on the CPU thus a GPU is of less importance for RL depending on how much time is spent on the CPU.

 Note that if no GPU is installed in your computer the code will run on the CPU automatically.
-REINVENT [supports](https://pytorch.org/get-started/locally/)
+REINVENT [supports](https://pytorch.org/get-started/locally/) NVIDIA and also some AMD GPUs.
-NVIDIA and also some AMD GPUs.
 For most design tasks a memory of about 8 GiB for both CPU main memory and GPU memory is sufficient.

 Installation
 ------------

 1. Clone this Git repository.
-2. Install a compatible version of Python, for example with [Conda](https://conda.io/projects/conda/en/latest/index.html) (Docker, pyenv, or system package manager would work too).
+2. Install a compatible version of Python, for example with [Conda](https://conda.io/projects/conda/en/latest/index.html) (other virtual environments like Docker, pyenv, or the system package manager would work too).
     ```shell
     conda create --name reinvent4 python=3.10
     conda activate reinvent4